 I'm originally from a little city called Troy, Ohio.
 It lacks both high walls and kidnapped princesses, but has a fair number of people wearing sandals.
 With socks.
 We also have a world-famous Strawberry Festival.
 It is the subject of a short horror story I once wrote as a teen.

-I just moved to San Antonio in June, so if there is some magical group of cantankerous writers who meet to share coffee and self-loathing, give a shout, eh?
+I just moved to San Antonio in June of 2013, so if there is some magical group of cantankerous writers who meet to share coffee and self-loathing, give a shout, eh?

 The things I find beautiful in a person are kindness, gentleness, wit and charm.
 I'm looking for, oh, I dunno.
 People who read.
 People who care about not only what they think, but HOW to think.
 People who are passionate about at least one thing in their lives.
 Someone whose quirkiness clockwork aligns with my own.